cosmos/gaia/docs/gaia-tutorials/installation.md

 > _NOTE_: If you still have issues at this step, please check that you have the latest stable version of GO installed.

-That will install the `gaiad` and `gaiad` binaries.
+That will install the `gaiad` binary.
 Verify that everything is OK:

 ```bash
 gaiad version --long